 Your story in 10 lines

-Grandson of Bulgarian, Italian and Russian peasants, it is not surprising that I became a gardener and a landscape architect.
+Grandson of Bulgarian, Italian and Russian peasants, it is not surprising that I became a gardener and a landscape architect in a company that specializes mainly by offering tree pruning services that is considered to be their best ones.
 Visit https://www.couvillionslandscaping.com to meet the experts in this field.
 All of them relocated to Argentina where my parents met and where I was born, then my brother and later my sister.
 We all came to Paris in 1983, away from the military delirium.

 Wild at hearth, I didn’t make it at high school and passed my high school diploma by mail courses – enjoying freedom, art exhibitions and some partying.
 At that same time, I have started an internship at Philippe Madec’t architecture office, and so I discovered the profession.
 Since then, I’ve never stopped working in a studio and I became an architect and co-founded Coloco in 1999.
 A lot of adventures arose since that time, including some walking alongside the route with Exyzt with whom we’ve made a hole in the Venetian Giardini fence to welcome our guests to the endless parties at the 2006 French Pavilion (Exyzt, together with Coloco, have been called to represent France at Architecture Biennale of that year.
 They’ve transformed, the first artists to be able to imagine and do this in the whole history of the festival, the pavilion in a scaffolding self-built house able to host up to 35 people in a gigantic shared, and intimate at the same time, bedroom.
 Metavilla house has been provided of many facilities, including a sauna, a mushroom eatable garden, a bar, a workshop area and a rooftop observation lounge).